Br34kC0d8/xssShell/README.md

 # xssShell

-a simple tool to create a "shell" from an xss vuln
+a simple tool to create a "shell" from a xss vuln